joaquimsnjunior/javascript-programming/README.md

 # It's a repository of JavaScript (JS) programming 📒📜🔢
 <p>I created this repository for my JavaScript Full-Stack Development learning.</p>
 <blockquote><b>Obs:</b> It's important to install each one of components shown and to execute the codes on your own machine.
-Besides that, please note that repository is only focused in JavaScript development, if you want to learn about HTML5, CSS3 or JS Frameworks i recommend to access another repositories, links bellow!</blockquote>
+Besides that, please note that repository is only focused in JavaScript development, if you want to learn about HTML5, CSS3 or JS Frameworks i recommend to access another repositories, click on links bellow!</blockquote>

 [![Web](https://img.shields.io/badge/-HTML5.and.css3.dev-orangered?style=for-the-badge&logo=HTML5&logoColor=white)](https://github.com/IsaacAlves7/html5-and-css3-development)
 [![jQuery](https://img.shields.io/badge/-jQuery-0769AD?style=for-the-badge&logo=jQuery&logoColor=white)](https://github.com/IsaacAlves7/jQuery-programming)